 TGax Editor: Please update and split the 1st paragraph in this section as shown below (11ax D2.2 P340L30):

-[12426]An HE AP that sets up a BSS selects a BSS color as defined in 27.11.4 (BSS_COLOR).
+[12426]An HE STA that transmits an HE Operation element shall select a BSS color as defined in 27.11.4 (BSS_COLOR) for its BSS.

-An HE AP may change the BSS color under certain conditions such as when it detects an OBSS using the same BSS color.
-The conditions for changing the BSS color and the method for selecting a new BSS color are beyond the scope of this standard.
+An HE AP may change the color of its BSS under certain conditions such as when it detects an OBSS is using the same color.
+The criteria for changing the BSS color and the method for selecting a new BSS color are beyond the scope of this standard.

-[12426]
+[12426]Note 1: Since a BSS corresponding to IBSS or a mesh does not have a single coordinator in their BSS, the color change mechanism doesn’t apply for these BSS.
+STAs participating in such BSS can temporarily disable the color if they determine a color collision (see 27.11.4).

+Note 2: When selecting a new color, an AP may take in to account the colors used by surrounding BSS as reported by its associated STAs (see 27.16.2.2.2 (Autonomous reporting of BSS color collision)).

 TGax Editor: Please update the 2nd paragraph in this section as shown below (11ax D2.2 P340L37):

-[12548]An HE AP shall announce its decision to change the BSS color via the BSS Color Change Announcement element which is carried in the Beacon, Probe Response and (Re)Association Response frames.
+[12548]When an HE AP decides to change its BSS color, it shall announce its decision via the BSS Color Change Announcement element which may be carried in the Beacon, Probe Response and (Re)Association Response frames transmitted by the AP.
 The AP may also advertise the BSS color change event via the HE BSS Color Change Announcement frame.
-The BSS color change announcement should be advertised for a period of time that is sufficient for all STAs in the BSS, including STAs in power save mode, to have the opportunity to receive at least one BSS Color Change Announcement element before the BSS color change occurs.
+The BSS color change announcement should be advertised for a period of time that is sufficient for all STAs in the BSS, including STAs in power save mode, to have the opportunity to receive at least one BSS Color Change Announcement element before the BSS changes its color to the new value.

 Autonomous reporting of BSS color collision